pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling.md

 1. You are now ready to flash the firmware.
 In the Arduino IDE click **Sketch -> Upload Using Programmer**.

 If the output indicates that the firmware has been uploaded successfully - give yourself a pat on the back.
-Well done, you have successfully programmed your DIY Multiprotocol module and you are ready to go on to the final step [Setting up your Transmitter](TransmitterSetup.md) before you can begin to fly!!!!

-But don't forget to visit the Advanced section as some extra steps are needed to use your module at his full potential.
+Well done, you have successfully programmed your DIY Multiprotocol module.
+You can already go to the final step [Setting up your Transmitter](TransmitterSetup.md) and begin to fly!!!!
+But don't forget to visit the next Advanced section which has some extra steps needed to use your module at his full potential.

 **Troubleshooting**